lfe-cds/CDS-Registration/specifications/cdsc-wg1-02.md

 * The `redirect_uris`, `grant_types`, and `response_types` values, if included, MUST be dynamically determined by the Server as a union of all of their respective values in the Client's [Scope Credentials](#scope-creds-format).
 * The `token_endpoint_auth_method` MUST always be set to `client_secret_basic`.

-Additionally, the following additional named values MUST be included in the response.
+Additionally, the following named values MUST be included in the response.

 * `cds_server_metadata` - _[URL](#url)_ - (REQUIRED) Where the Client can find their registration-specific version of the [CDSC-WG1-01 Server Metadata](/specs/cdsc-wg1-01/).
   If the Client's CDSC server metadata is no different from the public CDSC server metadata, Servers MAY simply link to the public URL.